home-assistant/home-assistant.io/source/_integrations/water_heater.mqtt.markdown

       required: false
       type: string
 enabled_by_default:
-  description: Flag which defines if the entity should be enabled when first added.
+  description: Flag which defines if the {% term entity %} should be enabled when first added.
   required: false
   type: boolean
   default: true